verilator/verilator/docs/guide/verilating.rst

 influences the partitioning of the model by adjusting the assumed execution time of DPI imports.

+When using :vlopt:`--trace` to perform VCD tracing, the VCD trace construction is parallelized using the same number of threads as specified with :vlopt:`--threads`, and is executed on the same thread pool as the model.

-The :vlopt:`--trace-threads` options can be used to produce trace dumps using multiple threads.
-If :vlopt:`--trace-threads` is set without :vlopt:`--threads`, then :vlopt:`--trace-threads` will imply :vlopt:`--threads 1 <--threads>`, i.e.: the support libraries will be thread safe.
+The :vlopt:`--trace-threads` options can be used with :vlopt:`--trace-fst` to offload FST tracing using multiple threads.
+If :vlopt:`--trace-threads` is given without :vlopt:`--threads`, then :vlopt:`--trace-threads` will imply :vlopt:`--threads 1 <--threads>`, i.e.: the support libraries will be thread safe.